gabrieldemarmiesse/python-on-whales/README.md

 | trust  | 0/3 |
 | volume  | 7/7 |

 Take those numbers with a grain of salt.
-The functions don't all need the same amount of work to implement.
+The functions don't all need the same amount of work to be implemented.

 ## What about the license?